jfvilasPersonal/oberkorn/docs/ingins/ingins-nginx-ingress-setup.md

 ## Install NGINX Ingress

 ## Install demo application
-Our demo application is in [one of our repositories](./demo), and it is just a tuned nginx with an index.html page that we will use for testing JWTA using different IdM (Azure B2C, AWS Cognito and Keycloak)
+Our demo application is in [one of our repositories](./demo), and it is just a tuned nginx with an index.html page that we will use for testing Oberkorn using different IdM (Azure B2C, AWS Cognito and Keycloak)

 Deploying our demo application is simple and straightforward, you just only need to apply a YAML to your kubernetes cluster: